pharo-project/pharo5-vm/mc/VMMaker.oscog.package/SpurMemoryManager.class/README.md

 - efficient scavenging.
 The current Squeak GC uses a slow pointer-reversal collector that writes every field in live objects three times in each collection, twice in the pointer-reversing heap traversal to mark live objects and once to update the pointer to its new location.
 A scavenger writes every field of live data twice in each collection, once as it does a block copy of the object when copying to to space, once as it traverses the live pointers in the to space objects.
 Of course the block copy is a relatively cheap write.

 - lazy become.
 Squeak uses direct pointers and Spur retains them.
 The JIT's use of inline cacheing provides a cheap way of avoiding scanning the heap as part of a become (which is the simple approach to implementing become in a system with direct pointers).
 A becomeForward: on a (set of) non-zero-sized object(s) turns the object into a "forwarder" whose first (non-header) word/slot is replaced by a pointer to the target of the becomeForward:.
 The forwarder's class index is set to one that identifies fowarders (in fact classIndex 8), and, because it is a special, hidden class index, will always fail an inline cache test.
 The inline cache failure code is then responsible for following the forwarding pointer chain (these are Iliffe vectors :) ) and resolving to the actual target.
 (In the interpreter there needs to be a similar check when probing the method cache).
 It has yet to be determined exactly how this is done (e.g. change the receiver register and/or stack contents and retry the send, perhaps scanning the current activation).
 See become read barrier below on how we deal with becomes on objects with named inst vars.
 We insist that objects are at least 16 bytes in size (see 8-byte alignment below) so that there will always be space for a forwarding pointer.
-Since none of the immediate classes can have non-immediate instances and since we allocate the immediate class indices corresponding to their tag pattern (SmallInteger = 1 & 3, Character = 2, SmallFloat = 5?) we can use all the class indices from 0 to 7 for special uses, 0 = free, and e.g. 1 = isForwarded.
+Since none of the immediate classes can have non-immediate instances and since we allocate the immediate class indices corresponding to their tag pattern (in 32-bits, SmallInteger = 1 & 3, Character = 2; in 64-bits, SmallInteger = , Character = 2, SmallFloat = 4) we can use all the class indices from 0 to 7 for special uses, 0 = free, and e.g. 1 = isForwarded.
 In general what's going on here is the implemention of a partial read barrier.
 Certain operations require a read barrier to ensure access of the target of the forwarder, not the forwarder itself.
 Read barriers stink (have poor performance), so we must restrict the read barrier to as few places as possible.
 See become read barrier below.
 See http://www.mirandabanda.org/cogblog/2013/09/13/lazy-become-and-a-partial-read-barrier/ & http://www.mirandabanda.org/cogblog/2014/02/08/primitives-and-the-partial-read-barrier/.

 - pinning.
 To support a robust and easy-to-use FFI the memory manager must support temporary pinning where individual objects can be prevented from being moved by the GC for as long as required, either by being one of an in-progress FFI call's arguments, or by having pinning asserted by a primitive (allowing objects to be passed to external code that retains a reference to the object after returning).
 Pinning probably implies a per-object "is-pinned" bit in the object header.
 Objects are only pinnable in old space.
 Pinning of new space objects is done via lazy become; i..e an object in new space is forwarded to a pinned copy of the object in old space.